alexdmoss/alexos.dev/README.md

 - [ ] JS - perfect-scrollbar.jquery.min.js + perfect-scrollbar.min.js
 - [ ] Harden nginx build
 - [ ] Move to Github so there's some proper stuff there
-- [ ] Link to splash photos directly
 - [ ] Not sure about placement of social links on blog post - make a bit more subtle?
 - [ ] Print the tags/categories somewhere on posts
 - [ ] How about some tests?